datacarpentry/shell-genomics/_episodes/04-redirection.md

 > also be a FASTQ file?
 The answer is, yes - it will be a FASTQ file and it would make sense to
 > name it with a `.fastq` extension.
 However, using a `.fastq` extension will lead us to problems
 > when we move to using wildcards later in this episode.
 We'll point out where this becomes
 > important.
-For now, it's good that you're think about file extensions!
+For now, it's good that you're thinking about file extensions!
 >
 {: .callout}